Sherried Tomato Basil Soup with Fontina and Mozzarella Grilled Cheese

 IMGP0034

-It felt SO GOOD on my throat and tasted so good I ate it until I couldn’t breathe.
+This felt SO GOOD on my throat and tasted so good I ate it until I couldn’t breathe.
 I love most any tomato soup, especially tomato basil, but sherry puts it in a league of its own.
-Oh, how I love sherry.
+How I love sherry.

 IMGP0116

-I used a combination of Fontina and Mozzarella, because I want the maximum meltiness.
-And I found out that these two cheeses melt like they’re in damn competition with each other.
-Who knew.
+As far as the grilled cheese, I used a combination of Fontina and Mozzarella, because I want the maximum meltiness.
+And I found out that these two cheeses melt like they’re in competition with each other.

 It’s beautiful.